 Siân Heap is Commissioning Editor at Canelo, looking particularly at crime, thriller and psychological suspense.
 She has previous experience at Hodder & Stoughton and ed public relations, and is also a former Waterstones bookseller.

-Emily Bedford is Senior Commissioning Editor at Canelo.
-She is looking to publish contemporary fiction, with an eye on romance and historical fiction in particular.
+Emily Bedford is an Editorial Director at Canelo.
+She publishes contemporary women’s fiction, romance, and female-led historical fiction.
 She has previously worked at Bloomsbury as well as Taylor & Francis in editorial roles.

 Claudine Sagoe is Canelo’s Sales Manager (Digital and Export).
 She has previously worked at Jessica Kingsley Publishers and Titan, and is passionate about helping readers in the UK and beyond discover new authors and books.